 - Speak like a real human, not a marketing robot

-You don’t need a giant audience to attract high-paying clients as a health coach.
+You don’t need a giant audience to attract high-paying clients as a health coach or practitioner.

 You just need a simple system that helps people understand what you do, and experience what it’s like to work with you.